reczoo/BARS/ctr_prediction/datasets/Criteo/README.md

 ## Criteo_x1

 + Dataset description

 The Criteo dataset is a widely-used benchmark dataset for CTR prediction, which contains about one week of click-through data for display advertising.
 It has 13 numerical feature fields and 26 categorical feature fields.
-Following the setting in the [AFN](https://ojs.aaai.org/index.php/AAAI/article/view/5768) work, we randomly split the data into 7:2:1 as the training set, validation set, and test set, respectively.
-For consistency of evaluation, we directly reuse the preprocessed data accessible from the [BARS benchmark](https://github.com/openbenchmark/BARS/click_prediction/datasets).
+We reuse the preprocessed data released by the [AFN](https://ojs.aaai.org/index.php/AAAI/article/view/5768) work, which are randomly split into 7:1:2\* as the training set, validation set, and test set, respectively.
+For consistency of evaluation, we obtain the preprocessed data accessible from the [BARS benchmark](https://github.com/openbenchmark/BARS/click_prediction/datasets).

+\* Note that the released data have a ratio of 7:1:2, which is different from 8:1:1 as reported in the AFN paper.

 + How to get the dataset?
   + Solution#1: Run the following scripts: